keval-7span/strapi-localization/README.md

 1. Navigate to **Settings** in the admin panel.
 2. Open the **Internationalization** tab.
 3. Click on the **Add New Locale** button.
-4. Choose your preferred locale from the dropdown and update the display name if needed.
+4. Choose your preferred locale from the dropdown update the display name if needed and select anyone as the default locale.
-   > **Note**: Do not remove "English (en)" from the default localization settings.

 # Automation

 The project includes an automation feature for internationalization:

-- When an article is created in the default locale, the lifecycle hook will automatically create entries for all other configured locales.
+- When an article is created in the default locale, the lifecycle hook automatically creates entries for all other configured locales.

 ---